 You know you’re working with a small stage when you park your car on a busy road and have to turn your car radio off or stop a conversation.

-So why, when focusing on an important project, or complex set of accounts do you allow distractions?
+So why, when focusing on an important project, or complex task at work do you allow distractions?